jani474747/jani474747/README.md

                                                         ------------------------

 <h2 align="center">Though I graduated in Bachelor's Computer Science, I aspire to work as a programmer.</h2>
-<h2 align="center">Currently Learning in <a href="https://www.masaischool.com/">Masai School</a> as a Full Stack Web Developer. building new and delightful projects with the community, for the community.</h2>
+<h2 align="center">Currently Working in <a href="https://instrive.in/">Instrive SoftLabs PVT LTD</a> as a React Developer. building new and delightful projects with the community, for the community.</h2>